MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 ## Fleet management

 This solution represents a multi-cluster and multi-region topology, without the inclusion of an advanced orchestrator to treat all clusters as part of a unified fleet.
 When cluster count increases, consider enrolling the members in [Azure Kubernetes Fleet Manager](/azure/kubernetes-fleet/) for better at-scale management of the participating clusters.
-The infrastructure architecture presented here doesn't fundamentally change with the enrollment into Fleet Manager, but day-2 operations and similar activities will benefit from a control plane that can target multiple clusters simulatiously.
+The infrastructure architecture presented here doesn't fundamentally change with the enrollment into Fleet Manager, but day-2 operations and similar activities benefits from a control plane that can target multiple clusters simultaneously.

 ## Considerations